fbpx

 A flower is bisexual with indistinguishable sepals and petals (together called tepals); these are united into a funnel that flares into six unequal lobes.
 There are six yellow stamens exserted from a flower throat.
 Anthers, 1-1½ inches long (2-3½ cm), are attached near their centers to thick yellow filaments, and pivot back and forth on the filaments under the weight of large insects.
 The single yellow pistil has an inferior ovary and a small three-lobed stigma atop a long style.
 The flower stalk is produced in summer; flowers usually open between January and March.

-The fruit is an obovoid to oblong capsule, 2½ to three inches long (5½-7 cm), with an apical beak.
+The fruit is an obovoid to oblong capsule, 2½ to 3 inches long (5½-7 cm), with an apical beak.
 There are three chambers with numerous flat, black seeds.
 Seeds are initially retained in the split capsule, and are gradually shaken out in the breeze.
 After fruiting, the parent rosette dies, leaving any clonal rosettes to bloom in future years.

 clump of Shaw's agave